Carlosrincong/AWS-Solutions-Architect-Associate/EFS and FSx/README.md

 Features:
 - Supports authentication, authorization, and encryption capabilities to help you meet your security and compliance requirements.
-- With EFS lifecycle management policies enabled, files automatically move from Amazon EFS Standard storage to EFS Standard-IA storage, or from Amazon EFS One Zone storage to EFS One Zone-IA storage.
+- Storage tiers: With EFS lifecycle management policies enabled, files automatically move from Amazon EFS Standard storage to EFS Standard-IA storage, or from Amazon EFS One Zone storage to EFS One Zone-IA storage.
 Lifecycle management reduces storage costs by up to 92 percent.
 - Security: Security groups and IAM
 - On-premise can access through VPN or Direct connect to EFS
+- Encryption at rest with KMS

 Use case:
 - Migrate enterprise applications from on premises to the AWS Cloud
 - machine learning and big data analytics workloads.
 - Media workflows often depend on shared storage to manipulate large files.
 Example workflows include video editing, studio production, broadcast processing, sound design, and rendering.
+- Content management, web serving, wordpress.

 Modes:
 - The default General Purpose performance mode is ideal for latency-sensitive use cases